Soccer-Feisty Fulham bring Brighton's unbeaten run to an end | Sports-Games

 Soccer-Feisty Fulham bring Brighton's unbeaten run to an end

 Aleksandar Mitrovic bagged his 100th goal for Fulham on the way to a 2-1 Premier League win over Brighton & Hove Albion at Craven Cottage on Tuesday, bringing an end to the visitors' longest unbeaten run in the top flight.
-It also brings to an end Brighton's nine-match unbeaten run, their longest in the Premier League.
+For long stretches of the first half Fulham sat deep and sought to catch the visitors out on the break.

 The win lifts Marco Silva's Fulham to eight points from five games, while Brighton remain on 10 points ahead of a full slate of midweek fixtures.
 It also brings to an end Brighton's nine-match unbeaten run, their longest in the Premier League.